Fires in the Paris Commune: Wild madness, divine punishment, and flames in the night

 After the fall of the Paris Commune in 1871, the fires that marked the final days of the conflict became a central theme in the counter-revolutionary narrative.
 Versaillais commentators depicted the destruction as the work of a barbaric and foreign force, often drawing on imagery of chaos and excess, including references to the Fire of Moscow (1812), Nero, and figures such as the Huns and Tamerlane.
 Fire was portrayed as the weapon of "negro revenge," a symbol of madness and moral decay.
 In this interpretation, the Communard became a figure of insanity and aesthetic destruction—a barbarian and enemy of civilization.
 Paul de Saint-Victor wrote: “In the afterglow of the Paris fire, the world saw how similar tyranny and demagogy are.
 Nero, through the centuries, passed his torch to Babeuf.”
 This association of revolutionary violence with historical tyranny persisted into the 1890s, echoed in the works of Edmond de Goncourt, Alphonse Daudet, Émile Zola, and others.

 While many fires were likely set as defensive measures during combat, Versaillais narratives emphasized them as deliberate acts of symbolic destruction—a final, defiant gesture of sovereignty by the Commune.
 In response, some Catholic and conservative voices invoked religious language and visions of divine punishment.
 Louis Veuillot, for example, compared the burning of Paris to biblical catastrophes, describing it as a punishment surpassing even that of Sodom and Gomorrah.

 Gustave Boulanger, L'Hôtel de Ville incendié, attaqué par les troupes versaillaises.
-65.8cm × 80.5cm, 1871.
+65.8 cm × 80.5 cm, 1871.